-- The Designated Lead will contact Children's Social Care Services or Police Child Protection Team - The Designated Lead will not speak to the parents - Under no circumstances should the Designated Lead, or any other member of the school, attempt to carry out any investigation into the allegations or suspicions of sexual abuse.
-The role of the Designated Lead is to collect the exact details of the allegations or suspicion and to provide this information to the child protection agencies.
+- The DSL will contact Children's Social Care Services or Police Child Protection Team - The DSL will not speak to the parents - Under no circumstances should the DSL, or any other member of the school, attempt to carry out any investigation into the allegations or suspicions of sexual abuse.
+The role of the DSL is to collect the exact details of the allegations or suspicion and to provide this information to the child protection agencies.
 The LCSB may then involve the Multi Agency Safeguarding Hub (MASH) for the borough, to take the referral further.

-Dealing with allegations of abuse against staff
+Dealing with allegations of abuse against a member of staff

-If any allegation of abuse is made against a member of staff, the LSCB procedures will be followed and we shall have regard to the guidelines on practice and procedure given in Part 4 of the DfE statutory guidance 'Keeping Children Safe in Education (2016).
+If any allegation of abuse is made against a member of staff or volunteer, the LSCB procedures will be followed and we shall have regard to the guidelines on practice and procedure given in Part 4 of the DfE statutory guidance 'Keeping Children Safe in Education (2016).

+The School's procedure for dealing with allegations made against staff or volunteers will be used following any safeguarding concerns about a member of staff or volunteer.
 Allegations that might indicate that a person is unsuitable to continue to work with children are where a person has: